top of page

 Britt Seel · Costume Designer · South Africa

-Gabriela Gutierrez is a Spanish–Welsh writer, poet, ritualist, beekeeper, and scholar of mythology and religion.
-Her work focuses on reviving ancient knowledge and recovering the animistic, once-universal worldview that predated institutional religion.
+Gabriela is a writer, poet, ritualist, mythologist, and scholar of ancient religion.
+Her work centres on recovering animistic worldviews that once shaped human life before the rise of institutional religion.

 You can follow Gabriela's work on Instagram: @honeyedways